Skip to main content

 Once printed, photos appeared crisp with a surprising amount of detail.
 However, the color reproduction was not always accurate.

 The Kodak Step’s photos tend to take on a reddish hue.
 Skin tones often appeared too warm.
-Likewise, black and white photos exhibited a faint pink or red hue in brighter areas of the image.
+Likewise, black-and-white photos exhibited a faint pink or red hue in brighter areas of the image.

 Pros